Tensor-Network Analysis of Root Patterns in the XXX Model with Open Boundaries: Introduction

-The remainder of the paper is organized as follows: Sec.~\ref{sec:2} introduces the model under consideration and its integrability, followed by a concise review of the ODBA formalism and the zero-root approach.
-Sec.~\ref{sec:3} describes the DMRG/MPO implementation and the computation of $\Lambda(u)$; Sec.~\ref{sec:4} presents zero roots together with their structural changes across parameter regions; Sec.~\ref{sec:5} discusses the solution of Bethe roots and outlines their structural evolution; Sec.~\ref{sec:6} concludes the work.
-Appendix~\ref{app:A} provides the MPO representation of the transfer matrix, while Appendix~\ref{app:B} presents the derivation of the maximum modulus principle.
+The remainder of the paper is organized as follows.
+Sec.~\ref{sec:2} introduces the model under consideration and its integrability, followed by a concise review of the ODBA formalism and the zero-root approach.
+Sec.~\ref{sec:3} describes the DMRG/MPO implementation and the computation of \(\Lambda(u)\).
+Sec.~\ref{sec:4} presents the ground-state structures of the zero roots, analyzes their changes across different parameter regions, and discusses elementary excitations in the zero-root picture.
+Sec.~\ref{sec:5} discusses the ground-state structures of the ODBA Bethe roots and their structural evolution with boundary parameters.
+It further presents elementary excitations and derives the surface energy and the corresponding excitation energies from the Bethe-root geometry.
+Sec.~\ref{sec:6} concludes the work.

+Appendix~\ref{app:A} provides the MPO representation of the transfer matrix, while Appendix~\ref{app:B} presents the derivation of the maximum-modulus-principle criterion.
 Appendices~\ref{app:C} and~\ref{app:D} provide validation data for the zero roots and the Bethe roots, respectively.
-Additionally, Appendix~\ref{app:E} illustrates the crossover behavior of the Bethe roots as the boundary parameters increase.
+Appendix~\ref{app:E} illustrates the crossover behavior of the Bethe roots as the boundary parameters increase.
+Appendix~\ref{app:F} discusses the remaining cases involved in deriving the surface energy from the Bethe-root structure.